raycast/extensions/extensions/doutu/README.md

   <h1 align="center">DouTu Extension for Raycast</h1>
 </p>

 🌟 A picture fight during working hours.
-Summon your friends with quirky pictures and a variety of motion image!
+Summon your friends with quirky pictures and a variety of GIF image!

 ## Features